How Can I Get a Full Scholarship in Poland?

 For more details, visit the NAWA’s website.

-Ignacy Łukasiewicz Scholarship Program
+Ignacy Łukasiewicz Scholarship

 The Ignacy Łukasiewicz Scholarship, is a collaborative effort by the Ministry of Foreign Affairs and the Polish National Agency for Academic Exchange under the Polish Development Assistance.
 It merges with the Banach Scholarship program, to offer a unique opportunity for students from developing countries seeking education in Poland.

-It got its name after Ignacy Łukasiewicz, a renowned Polish inventor and pioneer of the oil industry.
+It got its name after Ignacy Łukasiewicz, a renowned Polish inventor and pioneer in the oil industry.
 And the program focuses on supporting the socio-economic growth of developing nations by enhancing the knowledge and education of their citizens.
 Targeting countries such as Angola, India, Mexico, and others, the scholarship provides a gateway for pursuing tuition-free Master’s degree studies in Poland.

-Applicants must pursue studies in engineering, agricultural sciences, and natural sciences at public universities in Poland.
+However, applicants must pursue studies in engineering, agricultural sciences, and natural sciences at public universities in Poland.
 Moreover, recipients undergo a preparatory course, funded by the scholarship, introducing them to Polish language, culture, and relevant subjects.
 Beyond academic benefits, participating in the Ignacy Łukasiewicz Scholarship program offers a valuable avenue for enhancing intercultural competences and joining a diverse network.

-Candidates’ selection is through annual calls for proposals.
+Candidates’ selection is done through annual calls for proposals.
 They can access the application process via NAWA’s ICT system.

 ERASMUS+